fakeman2332/MERRoomReplacement/README.md

   is_enabled: true
   # Indicates debug mode enabled or not
   debug: false
   # Options for replacement.
-Will be applied on MapGenerated event
+Will be applied on WaitingForPlayers event
   replacement_options:
   - is_enabled: false
     target_room_type: HczTestRoom